 Archer-as-Castor makes one◊ HELL of a Slasher Smile after taking drugs while seeking refuge at Dietrich's apartment and having a panic attack upon seeing his own reflection in the mirror.

-The look on Castor Troy's face when he herds Agent Winters into the cockpit of his plane with a pistol to the back of her head for Archer to see that reads "Watch me execute your undercover agent, Sean!"
+The look on Castor Troy's face when he herds Agent Winters into the cockpit of his plane with a pistol to the back of her head for Archer to see that reads "Nice try sending me an undercover agent as my flight attendant, Sean!"
 He also has a pretty unsettling one when he's cutting his forehead and cheeks with a piece of shrapnel before Archer is able to impale him with the harpoon gun.

 Soft Water: Archer-as-Castor leaps from the helipad of the oil rig into the sea, to no ill effect.